kylpo/react-playbook/patterns/wip-Immutable-Components.md

 I can’t either.
 I need prior knowledge of the components, or I need to read through their implementation.

-React's primary mechanism for tuning performance is with a component's `shouldComponentUpdate()` lifecycle.
-Unfortunately, the component itself needs to specify that it should not update, but often this is better known at its parent level, where the component is actually used.
-So, I propose we have a standard and convention for tuning performance at the parent level.

-The standard is to always export a version of your component that sets `scu => false`.
-The convention is to call that Immutable Component like IMMUTABLE.

 ## Introducing the `<IMMUTABLE>` Component Naming Convention

 `<SPACE size={40} />` means we can optimize `scu => false`